Is Humanity Approaching the Garden of Eden?

 From the beginning of time humanity was built for the Garden of Eden where everything was plentiful, our goal was to be fruitful and muiltiply and our primary vocation involved active participation in cultivating, maintaining, and protecting the natural world.
 No Death, No Birth.
 No concept of labor/occupation.

 Then the great fall.
 Let's look at humanitarian trends through the eyes of man's accumulated knowledge, ie AI.
+[NOTE: Please take time to view the conclusions by different disciplines below!]

 View of Humanity for the past 2000 years